 The choice is vast and that’s not counting the coves and hidden inlets that abound on Nevis.

-But ask Alison Jones.
-As one of our expert Nevis consultants she’ll also enthuse about the unspoilt ‘yesteryear’ atmosphere of the island.
-She’ll create a vacation that’ll include trips to the truly involving Horatio Nelson Museum, the Bathtub Stream and the Bathtub House thermal springs.
+But ask our expert Nevis consultants the will also enthuse about the unspoilt ‘yesteryear’ atmosphere of the island.
+They will create a vacation that’ll include trips to the truly involving Horatio Nelson Museum, the Bathtub Stream and the Bathtub House thermal springs.

 She’ll also tell you about colonial architecture, bargaining in Charlestown market and where to find the best art galleries.

-Out of town, Alison recommends taking a guided nature walk, hiring mountain bikes or scooters and touring around the beautiful Botanical Gardens - or visiting an old sugar plantation like the Hamilton Estate with its colonial ruins and fantastic views of Charlestown and St Kitts.
+Out of town, our experts recommend taking a guided nature walk, hiring mountain bikes or scooters and touring around the beautiful Botanical Gardens - or visiting an old sugar plantation like the Hamilton Estate with its colonial ruins and fantastic views of Charlestown and St Kitts.